 Student Justices conduct reviews at the end of the SWJ process to ensure that a fair and reasonable process was held.
 A review also confirms that any agreement reached regarding a student’s responsibility for a violation, including any sanctions, is appropriate.
 When agreements are not reached, Student Justices may hold hearing panels to determine responsibility and sanctions.
 Student Justices may also hold hearing panels for student government disputes.
 Student Justices can be any enrolled undergraduate or graduate student.
 The role may be particularly of interest to a student that is considering a degree or career in law.

-Being a Hearing Representative or a Student Justice allows you to contribute to student conduct processes and determinations that are fair and just, gives you practical, hands on experience, and offers the opportunity to work directly with UB staff in Student Conduct and Advocacy.
+Being a Hearing Representative or a Student Justice allows you to contribute to student conduct processes and determinations that are fair and just, gives you practical, hands on experience, and offers the opportunity to work directly with UB staff in Student Conduct.
 Interested students should complete an interest form.